MrMarvel/pip3-autoremove/README.md

   * and https://github.com/invl/pip-autoremove

 Remove a package and its unused dependencies.
-Supports both Python2 and Python3.
+Supports Python3 (old versions actually support python 2.7).

 This version also can remove packages listed in file like 'requirements.txt'.